LAG1819/label-classification-repo/doc/02Tutorial_DataCleansing.md

    ```

 ## Change Dataset
-To use an alternative data set for data cleansing, the following two options can be applied.
+To use an alternative dataset for data cleansing, the following two options can be applied.
 *Note: The dataset must be a .feather file.*
-#### 1. Start [main](https://github.com/LGHDM/ml-classification-repo/blob/main/__main__.py) in terminal and the main menu will show up.
+#### Start [main](https://github.com/LGHDM/ml-classification-repo/blob/main/__main__.py) in terminal and the main menu will show up.
   ```console
    python3 ml-classification-repo
   ```